-For me, you know, to be here right now is naturalness.
-And to wear robe is naturalness.
+For me, to be here right now is naturalness.
+And to wear a robe is naturalness.
 And to shave my head is naturalness, as a priest [laughs].
-In this way, we should-our practice-we should practice our way and we should remember this.
+In this way, we should practice our way and we should remember this.
 It is not so easy [laughs] to be natural.
 Not so easy.

-If we have, you know-in our practice if we have a smallest gap, you know, we will, you know, fall into hell.
-So our practice should be, you know, continued.
+In our practice if we have a smallest gap, we will fall into hell.
+So our practice should be continued.
 Continuous practice is necessary.
-And we should not, you know, rest.
-We should continue it, if possible, without trying to, you know, continue it.
-Just, you know, to have generous mind and big mind and soft mind is how to continue our way.
-And we should be always flexible, you know.
-We should-we should not be-stick to anything.
+And we should not rest.
+We should continue it, if possible, without trying to continue it.
+Just to have generous mind and big mind and soft mind is how to continue our way.
+And we should be always flexible.
+We should not stick to anything.

-I will not repeat same thing over and over again [laughs, laughter].
+I will not repeat the same thing over and over again [laughs, laughter].
 I think this is enough.
-To change our topic or angle of understanding, if you have some question, please ask me.
+To change our topic or angle of understanding, if you have some questions, please ask me.
 Hai.